 Are you one of those people who worry about online data security?
 Here’s the internet safety rules checklist.

 There were around 1.2 billion data breaches in 2018 alone.
 As technology and life online take over, protecting ourselves and our information on the internet and social media has become more critical than ever.

 Wouldn’t a checklist showing you how to improve your social media privacy be useful?
-We think so too.
-Here you can find out all about the key factors you should be considering while you use social media.
+We think so, too.
+Here, you can find all the key factors you should consider while using social media.

 Internet Safety Rules Checklist